mritzco/debug-env/README.md

 Works like a drop in place replacement of [Debug](https://github.com/visionmedia/debug) but uses  [Pino](https://npm.im/pino) in production environment.

+Debug-env:

-- Can use just like debug
+- Can be used just like debug
 - Adds levels to [Debug](https://github.com/visionmedia/debug)
 - Adds namespaces to [Pino](https://npm.im/pino)
-- Swaps between them depending on `NODE_ENV` var
+- Swaps between them depending on `NODE_ENV` or `DEBUGGER` var
 - Adds a silent logger
 - Can be configured via code.